VazkiiMods/Patchouli/web/docs/upgrading/upgrade-guide-120.md

 ```

 Addon modders and modpackers modifying an existing book will only need the `/assets/` part
 above, and should ship it in mod resources or a resource pack, respectively.
+And to
+clarify, `your_namespace` above would actually be the namespace of the book you're trying
+to modify.

 For those using the external folder, your structure will remain as follows: